 In other words, a business can get a toll free number for a different country (say, the US) and route incoming calls to their main office in another country (say, France).
 Callers from within the US can call this ITFN for free, and they won’t know that they are being routed to a representative in France.
 If you were to use a France-based phone number to contact US customers, they might be reluctant to answer your call or call you back, fearing long-distance rates.
 They would also have to deal with complicated long-distance calling codes.
 Market research shows that these two factors will reduce your customer communications, decrease your leads, and cut your revenue.

 This is where ITFNs provide useful and cost-efficient.
-In this case, you can avoid the problem by purchasing a US toll free number from an ITFS like Global Call Forwarding.
+In this case, you can avoid the problem by purchasing a US toll free number from a provider like Global Call Forwarding.
 Your US customers can call you for free, and all calls will be easily redirected to your satellite office, customer service center in the US, or your main office in France.
 This is a great way to expand your business throughout the world because it provides an inexpensive and efficient way to increase your communication and marketing.
 Plus, you make it much easier for clients to contact you and they will appreciate it.

 How a Toll Free Service Can Improve your Metrics

 The important thing to remember when you buy international toll free numbers is to make each one serve its own purpose.
-In this way, you can track the effectiveness of your marketing strategies.
+In this way, you can track the effectiveness of your marketing campaigns.
 For example, let’s say you are advertising your product or service in several places simultaneously.
 These are: